17+ Great 3D Printed Planters You Can Print Today

 3D Printed Plant Pot Groot

-The design here does cost money, but only $3, which is well worth the price considering the detail.
+This design does cost money, but only $3, which is well worth the price considering the detail.
 It will look adorable as you start with a little sprout, and be even more impressive as you watch your plants grow.

 Pumpkin Planters